Baking soda (sodium bicarbonate) is a natural substance with a variety of uses. It has an alkalizing effect, which means

 The pH scale is how you measure acidity.
-Its goes from 0 to 14, with 0 being the most acidic and 14 being the most alkaline (basic).
+It ranges from 0 to 14, with 0 being the most acidic and 14 being the most alkaline (basic).

 A pH level of 7 is neutral.
 It’s neither acidic nor alkaline.

 The human body has a very tightly-controlled pH level of about 7.4.
 This means that your blood is slightly alkaline.

 While the overall pH level remains constant, levels vary in certain parts of the body.
 For example, your stomach has a pH level between 1.35 and 3.5.
 It’s more acidic than the rest of the body because it uses acids to break down food.

 Your urine is also naturally acidic.
 So testing the pH level of your urine doesn’t give you an accurate reading of your body’s actual pH level.

 The pH levels of the area around cancer cells can drop into the acidic range.
 This makes it easier for tumors to grow and spread to other parts of the body, or metastasize.